INFORMATION FOR PROSPECTIVE STUDENTS ABOUT HOW THE UNIVERSITY IS MANAGING COVID19 AND APPLICATIONS/ADMISSIONS FOR SEPT 2020 IS AVAILABLE HERE.

 - health economics and decision science groups within academia - as a modeller or health-economic analyst working on projects for a range of clients - HEDS itself often employs graduates from the course

-- academia as a doctoral researcher in modelling, health economics or related disciplines such as informing trial design
+- academia studying for a PhD in modelling, health economics or related disciplines such as informing trial design

 - the pharmaceutical industry in a health economics or re-imbursement team

 - government or other health policy organisations such as NICE

 - health insurance companies